sanchagrins/SlackInvite/README.md

 * [virtualenv](https://virtualenv.pypa.io/en/stable/)
 * [virtualenvwrapper](http://virtualenvwrapper.readthedocs.io/en/latest/index.html)

-For more details regarding setting up the Django Slack-Invite App with `virtualenv` and `virtualenvwrapper` please see our official documentaion:
+For more details regarding setting up the Django Slack-Invite App with `virtualenv` and `virtualenvwrapper`, please see our official documentaion:

 * [Django Slack-Invite App Official Documentation](link)

 ## Run
-First the applicaiton needs to be set up to run locally.
+First the applicaiton needs to be configured to run locally.
 Once the app has been verified to run locally, it can easily be deployed to Heroku.

 ### Running locally